JTRamirez/BRMS-Walkthrough/modules/part-six-putting-it-all-together.md

 Select all of the following that constitute _pitfalls_ to implementing a rules engine.

 - [ ] Business rules and decision tables are harder for non-programmers to understand.
-- [X] Rules engines have direct and indirect costs.
+- [ ] XRules engines have direct and indirect costs.
-- [X] A rules engine introduces some complexity to its environment, and to application development for apps that rely on it.
+- [ ] XA rules engine introduces some complexity to its environment, and to application development for apps that rely on it.
 - [ ] Rules engines require significant hardware and network upgrades to support the platform, in order to avoid large slowdowns in application processing.

 <!-- @end -->